Oh Cinderella, what have you done?

 Meghan sought to change the image of what it means to be a royal woman.

 Kate is a much more typical royal wife, popping out a bunch of babies to secure the succession and dutifully showing up at functions and events looking impossibly put together and sincere.
 But this seemingly ornamental role, as it turns out according to Meghan Markle, is something that is actually very difficult to do – something that takes inner strength and determination.
 A task which Meghan, apparently, isn’t up for.
 Meghan’s making a fuss, but Kate is sucking it up and doing the job.
 Meghan – just like Kate – knew what she was getting herself into by marrying one of the Windsor boys.
 It’s not just a marriage, it’s a job.
-A job that Meghan, apparently, can’t – or won’t – do.
+A job that Meghan apparently can’t – or won’t – do.

 What does Meghan and Harry’s decision even mean?

 According to the BBC, Harry and Meghan made their announcement without consulting the royal family at all.
 The royal family is supposedly “disappointed” and senior royals are said to be “hurt” by the announcement.
-Buckingham Palace issued an official statement which read: “Discussions with the Duke and Duchess of Sussex are at an early stage.
+Buckingham Palace issued an official statement which reads: “Discussions with the Duke and Duchess of Sussex are at an early stage.
 We understand their desire to take a different approach, but these are complicated issues that will take time to work through.”
 In other words, everybody calm down.

 According to sources close to the palace, the kind of split Meghan and Harry are proposing isn’t really possible.
 Former Buckingham Palace press officer Dickie Arbiter suggested that there are many details which Meghan and Harry probably haven’t considered.
 For example: Who will fund their security detail?
 What will the public make of the fact that £2.4m of taxpayer money was spent to renovate a house the couple will no longer be living in?
 How will the couple fund their opulent lifestyle on two continents without the support of the Royal family?
 Royal author Penny Junor said she doesn’t “think it's been properly thought through.”

 All this suggests that Meghan and Harry are having the royal equivalent of a temper tantrum.
 There’s no doubt the job is hard in many ways.
 Most people wouldn’t sign up for it.
 But Meghan did.
-Without the spectacle, and the functions, the charity work, and the public image, there is no royal family.
+Without the spectacle and the functions, the charity work and the public image, there is no royal family.
 They are figureheads, pure and simple, maintaining a way of life and a tradition that is an integral part of British life.

 Perhaps it should change – perhaps, as some have suggested, it should be done away with entirely – but it can’t be run from, at least not in this way.
-Prince Harry could give up his title entirely – as Edward VIII did in 1936 in order to marry an American divorcée – but he can’t have his cake and eat it too.
+Prince Harry could give up his title entirely – as Edward VIII did in 1936 to marry an American divorcée – but he can’t have his cake and eat it too.
 And neither can Meghan.

 Only time will tell what Meghan and Harry’s announcement will really mean for them and for the royal family.
-But, for now, it’s looking a bit like our Cinderella isn’t so happy with her happily ever after.
+But for now, it’s looking a bit like our Cinderella isn’t so happy with her happily ever after.